caocscar/workshops/pyspark sparksql/pyspark.md

 ## Spark DataFrames
 If you are familiar with pandas or R DataFrames, you can forget about SQL and just use the DataFrame equivalent methods.
-A DataFrame is equivalent to a relational table in Spark SQL
+A DataFrame is equivalent to a relational table in Spark SQL.

 ## Selecting Data
 `A = df.select('longitude','latitude','elevation')`